A2osX/A2osX/.Docs/Shell Developers Guide.md

 		echo bye
 	fi	 ;		# true  - hi	(2nd condition is met)

-When using multiple of these joiners with a single command such as **if**, care should be made in the structuring of your \<condition\> statements.
+When using multiple of these joiners with a single command such as *if*, care should be made in the structuring of your \<condition\> statements.
 The shell processes command lines linearly from left to right and is very binary in nature.
-Consider first a math example of **set A = 1 + 2 * 3 - 4 * 8 + 2 / 2**, the result placed into **A** is 42 (process the calculations like a calculator would, one at a time, there is no precedence).
-When evaluating a set of \<conditions\>, the shell processes them one at a time the same way and when it encounters an **and** or an **or** it evaluates the current "state" to determine if it should return a result or continue to evaluate the conditions on the line.
-Let us say you have 4 conditions, A, B, C and D (each one represents something like [ -d adir ]), and you are doing something like IF A AND B OR C AND D.  The Shell will determine a result for A (for example that [ -d adir]) and then it sees "AND", at that moment if A is false all processing ends there because it does not matter what else is on the command line (The **if** fails).
+Consider first a math example of `set A = 1 + 2 * 3 - 4 * 8 + 2 / 2`, the result placed into **A** is 42 (process the calculations like a calculator would, one at a time, there is no precedence).
+When evaluating a set of \<conditions\>, the shell processes them one at a time the same way and when it encounters an *and* or an *or* it evaluates the current "state" to determine if it should return a result or continue to evaluate the conditions on the line.
+Let us say you have 4 conditions, A, B, C and D (each one represents something like [ -d adir ]), and you are doing something like `if A and B or B and D`.
+The Shell will determine a result for A (for example that [ -d adir]) and then it sees "AND", at that moment if A is false all processing ends there because it does not matter what else is on the command line (The **if** fails).
 Now assume A and B are both true and it gets to that OR, again processing stops be cause there is already a true case on one side of the OR (The IF succeeds).
 As you can see, its easy to predict the behavior of constructs like IF A and B and C and D (all must be true) as well as IF A or B or C (any one need be true), but complex IF A or B and C or D and E need to be tested that they perform as you imagined.
 Once mastered though, you will see that when structured correctly you can perform very complex \<condition\> sets.
 Say you wanted to do IF ( A and B ) or C, realizing there is no actual groupings (parens) in conditions, if you simply structure your if as IF C OR A AND B, it will have the effect you wanted.
 There is an example of complex compound conditions that you can run and even modify to test different patterns/structures of complex conditions.
 It can be found at **[ANDORTESTS](../EXAMPLES/ANDORTESTS.txt)**.

 #### \<expression\>

 The A2osX shell contains an expression evaluator that can perform simple integer math operations using the **\+ \- \* \/** and **mod** operators.
-Expressions are a form of an argument used by only a handful of commands, most notably **set** (to store the result of the expression into a variable) and **case/switch**.
+Expressions are a form of an argument used by only a handful of commands, most notably *set* (to store the result of the expression into a variable) and **case/switch**.

     #!/bin/sh
 	#